CACH LLC Is Suing Me in New York — What Do I Do?

 In March 2017, SquareTwo filed for Chapter 11 bankruptcy in the Southern District of New York.
 The bankruptcy involved an asset sale and a wind-down of the operating businesses.
 After bankruptcy, new CACH collection activity largely stopped, but pre-bankruptcy lawsuits continued through the courts, judgments became eligible for renewal, and portions of the portfolio were transferred to other entities through bankruptcy-court-approved sales.

-The 2017 bankruptcy is the single most important fact in any CACH lawsuit pending today.
-It created a documented break in the company’s operations, and any plaintiff suing in the CACH name must show — with admissible evidence — exactly how the right to collect traveled from the original creditor, through CACH and the SquareTwo bankruptcy estate, to whoever is named in the complaint today.
+The 2017 bankruptcy is an important fact to check in any CACH lawsuit pending today.
+It created a documented break in the company’s operations, and any plaintiff suing in the CACH name may need admissible evidence showing how the right to collect traveled from the original creditor, through CACH and the SquareTwo bankruptcy estate, to whoever is named in the complaint today.

 For a New York defendant, this is especially significant because the bankruptcy itself was filed in New York federal court.
-The bankruptcy schedules, sale orders, and confirmation pleadings are all matters of New York federal record.
-New York state courts looking at a CACH complaint can take judicial notice of the bankruptcy timeline, but the plaintiff still bears the affirmative obligation under New York pleading rules to show how it acquired authority over your specific account.
+The bankruptcy schedules, sale orders, and confirmation pleadings are matters of New York federal record.
+New York state courts may consider the bankruptcy timeline where properly presented, but the plaintiff still has to satisfy New York pleading and proof rules for your specific account.

 Why Did CACH LLC Sue Me in New York?

-If you were just served with a New York Civil Court or Supreme Court complaint naming CACH LLC, the lawsuit very likely originated years ago — possibly even before SquareTwo’s 2017 bankruptcy.
-CACH bought portfolios of charged-off credit card accounts in bulk from major issuers, and New York was among the largest active jurisdictions for its collection counsel.
+If you were just served with a New York Civil Court or Supreme Court complaint naming CACH LLC, the lawsuit may have originated years ago — possibly even before SquareTwo’s 2017 bankruptcy.
+CACH bought portfolios of charged-off credit card accounts in bulk from major issuers, and New York was among the larger active jurisdictions for its collection counsel.
 Some cases were filed in 2015 or 2016 and have only now reached service.
 Others may be renewals of older judgments.
-And in some cases, the actual claimant is a successor entity that picked up the CACH portfolio out of bankruptcy and is now suing in the CACH name.
+And in some cases, the actual claimant may be a successor entity that picked up the CACH portfolio out of bankruptcy and is now suing in the CACH name.

 Before anything else, read the case caption carefully.
 Compare the complaint’s filing date to the March 2017 bankruptcy filing date.
-If filed before March 2017, it is a pre-bankruptcy case.
+If filed before March 2017, it may be a pre-bankruptcy case.
 If filed after, ask: who actually has authority to prosecute in the CACH name today?

-What the plaintiff is hoping for is a default judgment.
-CFPB studies confirm the majority of New York consumers sued in debt collection cases never file an Answer.
+What the plaintiff is often hoping for is a default judgment.
+CFPB studies confirm that many consumers sued in debt collection cases never file an Answer.
 They get scared, they do not understand what to do, or they assume the lawsuit will go away.
-When that happens, the New York court enters a default judgment.
+When that happens, the New York court may enter a default judgment.

 How Long Do I Have to Respond in New York?